clstaub/Predicting_Hospital_Readmissions/README.md

 As there are various mechanisms of action by which diabetes medication can treat the disease, there are many medications on the market.
 This can be seen by the 23 various diabetes medications that are included in this data set.
 Finding the optimal medication for each patient can often be an exercise of trial and error.
 Adverse side-effects secondary to a medication change often result in hospitalization as patients need to be monitored with serial blood glucose tests.

-I'd like to test the change in medication column and the readmission column for independence.
+Let's test the change in medication column and the readmission column for independence.
 Since these both only contain two possible values, this would be a fairly straight forward Chi-Squared test.

 #### State Null and Alternative Hypothesis